 Let GreenTech Heat Help You Dry Any Flooded Structure

-A broken water pipe.
+An overflowing toilet.
 A breach in the levee.
 Heavy rainfall.
 Hurricane storm surge.
 An unexpected freeze that bursts pipes.
 All these sources of flood water will damage a building and require structural drying as part of the disaster cleanup.

 Portable Titan Direct Fired Heaters Generate 990,000 BTU

 After the waters recede, a flooded house, apartment, church, or business becomes prime real estate for bacteria, mold, and other dangerous contaminants.
 Structural drying with GreenTech Heat equipment may kill most organisms living in the interior spaces we inhabit.
 In the laboratory, Stachybotrys chartarum, also known as toxic mold, is killed in 30 minutes of 140°F (Domsch, 1993, pg.
 745).
 E. coli rarely survive beyond 10 minutes of 150°F (Padhye and Doyle, 1992).
 Hantavirus is rendered inactive with exposures of 30 minutes of 140°F (Manual of Hemorrhagic Fever and Hantavirus Pulmonary Syndrome.
 WHO. p.
 196).

 Portable Direct Fired Heating and Drying Equipment

 A building’s electrical supply may not be available after a flood.
 Whereas electrical heating equipment requires a significant amount of energy, the fans for a portable direct fired heating system can be powered by a portable generator and propane is the heat source.
 The Titan 800 generates up to 990,000 BTU and can raise interior temperatures to 180°F.

 Dehumidify and Flush the Structure